Axway/elasticsearch-docker-beat/README.md

 #### Configure using environment variables

-To cofiguration using environment variable, it's enough to add variables and values in container run command or service definition in docker-compose file or in stack file
+To configuration using environment variable, it's enough to add variables and values in container run command or service definition in docker-compose file or in stack file

 the following variables are supported: